 Route Health Injection can be used for an active/active scenario as both data centers can use the same VIP to represent the server cluster for each application.
 RHI can create a lot of churns as routes are constantly being added and removed.
 If the number of supported applications grows, the network’s number of network host routes grows linearly.
 The decision to use RHI should come down to the scale and size of the data center’s application footprint.

 RHI is commonly used on Intranets as the propagation of more specifics is not permitted on the Default Free Zone ( DFZ ).
 Specific requirements require RHI to be used with BGP/IGP for external-facing clients.
-Due to the drawbacks of DNS caching, RHI is often preferred to DNS solution for Internet-facing applications.
+Due to the drawbacks of DNS caching, RHI is often preferred over DNS solutions for Internet-facing applications.

 • A quick point: Ansible Automation

-When you are looking to bring automation into the data center, Ansible could be a good automation tool.
+Ansible could be a good automation tool for bringing automation into the data center.
 Ansible can come from Ansible CLI, with Ansible Core, or a platform approach with Ansible Tower.
-Either can these automation tools assist in our data center operations?
+Can these automation tools assist in our data center operations?
 Ansible variables can be used to remove site-specific information to make your playbooks more flexible.

 For data center configuration or simply checking routing tables, you can have a single playbook that uses Ansible variables to perform operations on both data centers.
-I use this for checking the routing tables of each data center.
+I use this to check the routing tables of each data center.
 Once playbook using Ansible variables against one inventory for all my data centers.
 This can quickly help you when troubleshooting data center site selection.

 BGP AS prepending